What you get

 An IP camera observes a lane, gate, checkpoint or parking area where vehicles pass through a control zone.

-The result is stored as text, time, camera, direction and context for later search.
+The result is stored as text, time, camera, direction and context for later review.

 Security and administrators can review history, check access and investigate incidents.

-Answers for teams evaluating plate reading from camera streams.
+Answers before deploying plate reading from camera streams.

 Existing IP cameras can often be used if the plate is visible, the image is sharp enough and the camera angle is suitable.